 In addition, Elizabeth has been asked to speak at local and international conferences on Waldorf Education and child development.
 Most recently, she was invited to Buenos Aires in September 2016 to meet with the Ministry of Education about the possibility of bringing Waldorf elements into their national early childhood education programs.

 Elizabeth loves the Green Meadow community and all that the region has to offer: from Anthony's Nose to the Metropolitan Opera, from Michaelmas to May Day.

-fourth GRADE TEACHER
+SIxTH GRADE TEACHER

 The year her Class of 2025 students were born, Winnie went back to school to follow a calling into education.
 She soon became interested in exploring the foundations and goals of education through a philosophical lens.
 Winnie discovered Waldorf Education while seeking to answer the question “What kind of education helps to create a happy and healthy human being?”
 She is happy to be part of the Green Meadow Waldorf School community.

 MS, Education, Hunter College; Waldorf Teacher Certification, Sunbridge Institute; BA, Sarah Lawrence College